 In order to improve scientific rigor we first need to overcome barriers by building knowledge of the strengths and weaknesses and existing evidence base of integrative therapies among tomorrow's veterinary practitioners and researchers.
 The College also takes the view that we need to use evidence based medicine to evaluate natural medicine, especially for establishing safety and efficacy in animals.
 We also need more clinically relevant natural medicine protocols and information and we need to be prepared to critically evaluate claims about products and medicines that we use.

 However, it is true to say that when using evidence based medicine as a way of appraising natural medicine research, it is more common that randomized trials have not been performed, so it usually means we need to consider lower quality evidence, particularly in veterinary medicine.
 In the absence of randomized controlled trials the best available scientific evidence is used.
 More often than not we need to look to biomedical research for answers.

-"Traditional evidence" - sources of information which derives from continued use of natural medicines which have been used for several generations (as defined by the Therapeutic Goods Administration in Australia) is also important to assess the level of risk of a natural medicine.
+"Traditional evidence" is sources of information which derives from continued use of natural medicines which have been used for several generations (as defined by the Therapeutic Goods Administration in Australia) is also important to assess the level of risk of a natural medicine.
 This sort of evidence is combined with the individual practitioner's clinical experience and judgement.